Apps to play with your grandchildren

 “We are a tool for Cognitive Fitness, allowing older adults to stay active and engaged.
 Findings published in the American Journal of Geriatric Psychiatry show that young seniors who frequently engage in social, creative, and memory stimulating activities - like reading and drawing in a video-chat with Caribu are able to delay the effects of cognitive decline and depression related to the ageing process.
 By using our app, seniors increase their social exposure thereby strengthening cognitive health through meaningful and interactive video-calls with young family members.
 Caribu’s library has books for all ages as well as interactive activities like colouring pages, games, and educational workbooks that help develop and reinforce motor and cognitive skills."

 Kerry from the Long Distant Grandparent says that her family love playing Caribu together: “Caribu, free during the pandemic, is an app with storybooks and games to play together in real-time with grandchildren over video.”

 Integrated with tonnes of fun family games, activities and learning portals, Caribu is a great way for families and grandparents to interact with their grandchildren whilst ensuring they are still learning.

 Mario Kart Tour

 A classic game that most will have played at some point, Mario Kart recently released its sister game Mario Kart Tour which now allows you to play with your friends online rather than just a computer on your phone.
-Mario Kart Tour is a great game for family members of all ages and allows larger groups to get competitive in a family battle for first prize.
+Mario Kart Tour is a great game for family members of all ages and allows larger groups to compete in a family battle for first prize.